HR-Business-Partner

 The changing HR landscape and new challenges

 Companies today rely on software for many manual tasks, such as data entry or bookkeeping, and workers are no longer necessary for these positions.
-However, firms need to recruit employees with the knowledge and abilities to analyze the data that the automation software enters.
+However, organizations must adopt smarter recruitment strategies to attract employees with the skills needed to analyze, interpret, and act on the data generated by automation software.

 Vital roles in today's HR environment: HR business partner and people partner